Mitochondrial Diseases can be classified in a number of different ways.

 No specific treatment exists but there is thought to be an increased risk of patients with LHON developing blindness if they also smoke and drink excess alcohol.
 The main thrust of treatment is therefore to identify those family members who carry the mutation to advise them to avoid these extra risks.
 For patients who already have symptoms treatment involves the provision of visual aids.Back to top

-This is one of the most common causes of Mitochondrial Disease.
-Patients with this genetic fault (mutation) have variable disease manifestations ranging from no symptoms at all, to being quite severely affected with the syndrome called MELAS , the short name for a collection of symptoms called mitochondrial myopathy, encephalopathy, lactic acidosis and stroke-like episodes.
+This is one of the most common causes of mitochondrial disease.
+Patients with this genetic fault (mutation) have variable disease manifestations ranging from no symptoms at all, to being quite severely affected with the syndrome called MELAS, the short name for a collection of symptoms called mitochondrial myopathy, encephalopathy, lactic acidosis and stroke-like episodes.
+Less than 10% of people with the m.3243A>G mutation will have MELAS.
+Often patients present with diabetes and deafness due to this mutation and a syndrome known as MIDD (maternally inherited diabetes and deafness).

 Why is it so variable?